aryan-gupta/ansible/README.md

 ## Features
 #### Base
   - Arch linux
     > I have always loved the Arch linux philosphy.
+Only install the bare necessities.
 From a person who came from M$ Windows, bloatware and unnessary garbage was always a large pet peave of mine.
 I still run Windows debloating scripts on my gaming hard drive.
   - Ansible
     > This project is written in Ansible.
 It seems the best tool for the job and if a better tool comes along, hopefully porting it to another language (other than ansible yaml) not too difficult to do and debug.